(PEARL HARBOR and WAR in SOUTHEAST ASIA – continued)

 In Hawaii, Admiral Kimmel continued to believe that Japan would not attack Pearl Harbor and that the main threat was sabotage, but both he and the army's commander at Pearl Harbor, Lt.
 General Walter Short, saw it as their duty to be prepared for a possible attack.
 Meanwhile, the carrier Enterprise, three cruisers, nine destroyers, twelve Marine Corps fighter planes and some army bombers were sent to Wake Island.
 The carrier Lexington, three cruisers, five destroyers and eighteen Marine Corps fighter planes were sent to the Midway Islands.
 A third aircraft carrier, the Saratoga, was in San Diego for repairs.

 On December 2 and 3, Japanese reconnaissance planes flew over Luzon.
-On the 5th and 6th, MacArthur ordered twenty-four hour alerts, including the guard doubled at airfields and more air reconnaissance patrols.
+On the 5th and 6th, MacArthur ordered 24-hour alerts, including the guard doubled at airfields and more air reconnaissance patrols.
 By now, Admiral Yamamoto and his aircraft carriers were on their way to the Hawaiian Islands.
-Responding to the warnings from his superiors of a possible attack by the Japanese, Admiral Kimmel in Hawaii, on Saturday, December 6, was nervous.
-Around him was talk that Japan was heading deeper into Southeast Asia and that Japan would not, or could not, divide its forces by also attacking Hawaii.
+Responding to the warnings from his superiors of a possible attack by the Japanese, Admiral Kimmel in Hawaii on December 6, was nervous.
+It was Saturday, with enlisted men and some officers enjoying their week-ends.
+Around Kimmel was talk that Japan was heading deeper into Southeast Asia and that Japan would not, or could not, divide its forces by also attacking Hawaii.
 But Kimmel saw it as his duty to be prepared.
 He discussed his options with two operations officers and suggested that all liberty parties be recalled, that everyone be put on alert and that the entire fleet be sent out to sea in silence after dark.
-The two operations officers with him, Captain Charles H. McMorris and Rear Admiral Walter DeLany, objected, and it was agreed to follow the orders of Admiral Stark, Chief of Naval Operations, that nothing be done to alarm the people of Honolulu. [note]
+The two operations officers with him, Captain Charles H. McMorris and Rear Admiral Walter DeLany, objected, and it was agreed to follow the orders of Admiral Stark, Chief of Naval Operations, that nothing be done to alarm the people of Honolulu. note68